Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Introduction

-A natural expectation is that the infalling nature of HVCs, combined with their interactions with the diverse ambient environment during infall, provides a framework for their evolutionary sequence, shaping their global morphology, internal turbulence, dynamic structures, and multi-phase transitions.
-To explore this scenario, it is important to examine the dynamic patterns induced by interactions between HVCs and the surrounding gas.
+It is reasonable to expect that the infalling behavior of HVCs, combined with their interactions with the diverse ambient environment, provides a framework for their evolutionary pathways, shaping their global morphology, internal turbulence, dynamic structures, and multi-phase transitions.
+To explore this scenario, it is important to examine the characteristic dynamic patterns induced by interactions between HVCs and the surrounding gas.
+A few HVCs, such as the Smith Cloud, are thought to be undergoing tidal stripping after transiting the Galactic disk \citep[e.g.,][]{2009ApJ...707.1642N,2018MNRAS.473.5514T}.
+A larger population of HVCs is expected to endure milder interactions with the inner halo of our Galaxy, resulting in observable morphological modifications.
 Most HVCs, however, do not display morphologies clearly shaped by pressure interactions \citep[e.g.,][]{2018MNRAS.474..289W}.
-This can be attributed to the high temperature ($\sim 10^6~\mathrm{K}$) of the hot halo \citep{1976ApJ...205..762S,1980ApJ...236..577B,2024CmPhy...7..286B}, where HVCs move largely unaffected, experiencing subsonic or subthermal motion relative to the ambient halo gas.
-This picture may change dramatically when HVCs enter the probable cold component of the hot halo \citep[e.g.,][]{2024CmPhy...7..286B}, or more likely, the much colder (10$^4$ K) and denser (10$^{-3}$ cm$^{-3}$) Galactic layer of the WIM, which has a compact, disk-like structure compared to the hot halo and is constrained by the Galactic gravitational potential and magnetic field \citep{1991ApJ...372L..17R,2008PASA...25..184G,2009RvMP...81..969H}.
+This absence can be attributed to the high temperature ($\sim 10^6~\mathrm{K}$) of the hot halo \citep{1976ApJ...205..762S,1980ApJ...236..577B,2024CmPhy...7..286B}, within which HVCs move largely unaffected, experiencing subsonic motion relative to the ambient gas.
+This picture may change dramatically when HVCs enter the potential cold component of the hot halo \citep[e.g.,][]{2024CmPhy...7..286B}, or more likely, the much colder ($10^4~\mathrm{K}$) and denser ($10^{-3}~\mathrm{cm^{-3}}$) Galactic layer of the WIM.
+This medium features a compact, disk-like structure compared to the hot halo and is constrained by the Galactic gravitational potential and magnetic field \citep{1991ApJ...372L..17R,2008PASA...25..184G,2009RvMP...81..969H}.
 In this environment, interactions are expected to strongly influence both the morphology and internal structure of HVCs.
+In such dense layers, we may expect to discover compact HVCs whose morphologies are predominantly shaped by these hydrodynamical interactions while being isolated from confounding environmental effects, thereby enabling us to study interaction-induced dynamics in detail and gain insights into HVC evolution.